anyquest/pyaq/README.md

 PyAQ is an open-source reference implementation of the semantic broker, a platform for cognitive applications using large language models.

+Cognitive applications improve knowledge worker productivity by integrating generative AI with enterprise solutions for customer relationship management, marketing automation, enterprise resource planning, supply chain management, and many others.

+Unlike interactive GPT chatbots and copilots, cognitive applications can run entirely unattended.
+They do not sacrifice precision for speed and can run longer to process more data, use different types of larger AI models, or launch long-running jobs via connected enterprise applications and robotic systems.

+By releasing AnyQuest PyAQ as open source, we hope to stimulate innovation in the broader generative AI community.
+Until now, the focus of the AI community has been on building bigger and better models.
+But models do not deliver value.
+Value is delivered by applications enabled by these models, and on the application front, we have chatbots, and chatbots to create more chatbots.
+To see the limits, just imagine controlling a game character or piloting a plane via a chatbot.

+Here are just some ideas to explore with AnyQuest PyAQ:

+- Cognitive applications
+    - Knowledge management
+    - Question answering
+    - Hyper personalization
+    - Intelligent automation
+    - Idea generation and research
+- Platform extensions
+    - Models: open-source, edge AI
+    - Tools: connectors to CRM, ERP, supply chains, marketing automation, etc.
+    - Tasks: multi-modal primitives for video, audio, and images.
+    - Memory: structured data, flat files, cloud storage
+- Tools
+    - No-code cognitive application designers
+    - Cognitive application copilots
+    - Prompt engineering and rewriting
+    - Verification, validation, and security of cognitive apps
+    - LLM operations
+    - Performance optimization and parallelism

 For more information visit us at https://anyquest.ai

 ## Installation